wtthornton/LocalMCP/CURSOR_SETUP.md

 This will automatically:
 - Detect your Cursor installation
 - Configure MCP servers
-- Set up the PromptMCP integration
+- Set up the PromptMCP integration with dynamic framework detection
 - Test the connection

 ## Manual Setup